How To Run Gpt4All Locally For Free – A Quick Guide

 Gpt4All gives you the ability to run open-source large language models directly on your PC – no GPU, no internet connection and no data sharing required!

-Gpt4All developed by Nomic AI, allows you to run many publicly available large language models (LLMs) and chat with different GPT-like models on consumer grade hardware (your PC or laptop).
+Developed by Nomic AI, Gpt4All allows you to run many publicly available large language models (LLMs) and chat with different GPT-like models on consumer-grade hardware (your PC or laptop).

-What this means is that it lets you enjoy a ChatGPT-like experience locally on your computer, relatively quick, and without sharing your chat data with any 3rd parties!
+What this means is that it lets you enjoy a ChatGPT-like experience locally on your computer, relatively quickly, and, crucially, without sharing your chat data with any 3rd parties.

-Gpt4All is available both for Windows and MacOS, and Linux operating systems.
+Gpt4All is available for Windows, macOS (including native support for Apple Silicon with Metal), and Linux operating systems.

 What Is Gpt4All Capable Of?